Get Your Best Mortgage Deal... FOR FREE!

 There are several reasons why you might consider remortgaging a shared ownership property:

-1. Increase Shares: The main reason to remortgage a shared ownership property is to increase the number of shares you own.
+1. Increase Shares: The main reason to remortgage your shared ownership mortgage is to increase the number of shares you own.
 Increasing shares in a property enable you to gain from any increases in the value of your home.
 As equity starts to build up, remortgaging becomes easier and a lot more viable.

 2. Reduce Rent: Increasing shares will also reduce any rent you are paying.
 If you ever decide to sell your property, the more shares you own will enable you to cash in, especially if the property has increased in value quite considerably!
 If you do staircase your way to owning 100% of the property outright, you won’t have to pay any rent at all.

-3. Better Deal: You may also want a shared ownership remortgage to get a better deal.
+3. Better Deal: You may also want a shared ownership remortgage to improve on your current mortgage deal.
 Your current mortgage rate might be higher than you’d like or the initial discounted period is almost over; by refinancing, remortgage could help secure you with lower interest rates and more flexible terms.

 4. Change of Circumstances: If your financial circumstances have improved since taking out a shared ownership mortgage, refinancing could help increase your share more quickly.